qarmin/czkawka/instructions/Instruction.md

 <img src="https://user-images.githubusercontent.com/41945903/103025544-50ca4480-4552-11eb-9a54-f1b1f6f725b1.png" width="800" />

+### Action Buttons
+There are several buttons which do different actions:
+- Search - starts searching and shows progress dialog
+- Stop - button in progress dialog, allows to easily stop current task.
+Sometimes it may take a few seconds until all atomic operations ends and GUI will be able to use again
+- Select - allows selecting multiple entries at once
+- Delete - delete entirely all selected entries
+- Save - save initial state of results
+- Hamburger(parallel lines) - used to show/hide bottom text panel which shows warnings/errors
+- Add (directories) - adds directories to include or exclude
+- Remove (directories) - remove directories to search or to exclude
+- Manual Add (directories) - allows to write by hand directories(may be used to write non visible in file manager directories)
+- Save current configuration - saves current GUI configuration to configuration file
+- Load configuration - loads configuration of file and override current GUI config
+- Reset configuration - reset current GUI configuration to default

 ### Opening/Manipulating files
 It is possible to open selected files by double clicking at them.

 To open multiple file just select desired files with CTRL key pressed and still when clicking this key, double click at selected items with left mouse button.

 To open folder containing selected file, just click twice at it with right mouse button.

 ## CLI
 Czkawka CLI frontend is great to automate some tasks like removing empty directories.